CosmicEmm/devnotes/notes/markdown.md

 |Scholes|Man United|
 |Pirlo|AC Milan|
 ```
-* This divider separates the header from the rest and must be atleast three dashes.
+* The divider separates the header from the rest and must be atleast three dashes.

 * The bars don't have to line up although you can do that for better readibility.